Joseph Verbis Lafleur: Early life

 Lafleur was born in 1912 and grew up in rural Louisiana as one of seven children.
 His father abandoned his family and left his mother to raise their seven children.
 The mother took odd jobs and grew a garden to feed the impoverished family.

 Military service

 Lafleur volunteered to serve in the U.S. Army prior to World War II and was serving as a chaplain in the Army Air Corps at Clark Field, the Corps’ post in the Philippines when war broke out.
 He refused evacuation to safety and stayed with the soldiers under his care.
-He was captured in May 1942 and spent two years in several Japanese prisoner of war camps ministering to his fellow captives.
-In September 1944, he and 750 other U.S. military personnel were placed on a ship to take them to the Japanese homeland.
+He was captured in May 1942 after the surrender of Corregidor, and spent two years in several Japanese prisoner of war camps ministering to his fellow captives.
+In September 1944, he and 750 other U.S. military personnel were placed on the hell ship Shinyu Maru to take them to the Japanese homeland.
 A U.S. submarine attacked the convoy and torpedoed the ship carrying U.S. personnel.